 #8.
 Delete the Old Backup and Start Fresh

-Corrupted backup files can prevent any new backup from completing.
-Deleting the broken backup file forces iOS to create a clean one from scratch.
+Corrupted backup files block new backups from completing.
+Deleting the broken file forces iOS to build a clean one from scratch.

 Go to Settings > [your name] > iCloud > Manage Account Storage > Backups.
-Tap your iPhone in the list.
-Tap Delete Backup and confirm.
-Then go back to Settings > [your name] > iCloud > iCloud Backup and tap Back Up Now.
+Tap your iPhone, then tap Delete Backup and confirm.
+Head back to iCloud Backup and tap Back Up Now.

 #When to Contact Apple Support

-At that point, hardware or deep account issues are likely involved.
-Book a Genius Bar appointment through the Apple Support app.
-Have your Apple ID and password ready since they’ll need to verify account access.
+If all eight fixes fail, hardware or deep account-level issues are likely involved.
+Book a Genius Bar appointment through the Apple Support app or call Apple Support directly.
+Have your Apple ID credentials ready.

-If iCloud notes are also having sync issues alongside backup failures, our guide on iCloud notes not syncing addresses the account configuration steps that fix both at once.
+If iCloud notes are also failing to sync alongside backup errors, our guide on iCloud notes not syncing covers the shared account configuration steps that fix both problems at once.

 #Bottom Line